 - explore the feasibility of ideas or approaches that are new or unproven.

 - build connections between children, individuals, groups or organizations.

-There are two grant areas.
+There are three grant areas.
 Determine which area best fits your idea, goals and objectives.
 In most circumstances, you may only apply to one area at a time.

 Please read carefully through all the links below and the information provided.
 This will save you time in writing your application letter.